Archive for category Subject: Manga

 Mini Manga series

-Posted by henry in Author: Yishan Li, Publisher: Search Press, Series: Mini Manga, Subject: Figure, Subject: Manga on February 1, 2010
+Posted by Henry in Author: Yishan Li, Publisher: Search Press, Series: Mini Manga, Subject: Figure, Subject: Manga on Feb 1, 2010

 Regular readers of ABR will know of my allergy to pocket-size books.
 This is art, fer goodness sake, make it big so we can see it, will you!
 Small is NOT beautiful, it’s hard to see and you have to force the pages back till your hands hurt in order to see them.
 The pages, not your hands, don’t get smart with me when I’m having a rant, it makes me angry.